Expected Value Calculation for Australian House Lottery Tickets: The Complete 2026 Guide

 Expected value (EV) is the single most useful concept in understanding any lottery — and it's almost never explained properly.
 Most people either assume lottery tickets are a complete waste of money or convince themselves they're "due" a win.
 Both positions miss the point.
 EV gives you a precise, calculated answer to the question: what is this ticket actually worth to me, in dollar terms, right now?

-We've crunched the numbers across multiple draws, compared the returns, and built out some worked examples below.
+We've crunched the numbers across multiple draws, compared the returns, and built out worked examples below.
 Whether you're a regular punter or someone who buys one ticket a year to support a charity, this analysis will change how you think about where your money goes.

 The Formula — And Why Most People Apply It Wrong